-Work with a librarian or information specialist trained in performing systematic reviews to plan the search strategy and conduct the searches.
+Work with your assigned Research Informationist trained in performing systematic reviews to plan the search strategy and conduct the searches.
 Brainstorm on all possible keywords which will help when also selecting controlled vocabulary (MeSH, EMTREE).
 The Cochrane handbook for systematic reviews of interventions, refers to “…the selection of appropriate subject heading and text words [keywords] for the search strategy.”
 Another eminent publication, Centre for Reviews and Dissemination.
 Systematic reviews: CRD’s guidance for undertaking reviews in health care, also states that “…a search strategy will usually comprise both indexing terms (if the database has thesaurus or controlled vocabulary) and ‘free text’ terms and synonyms…” Consider commercial and specialized abstracting and indexing databases as well as other sources of unpublished data – you want to ensure you have conducted an exhaustive search.
 This might also include hand searching of key journals and reviewing bibliographies found in key papers.
 Once the research has been done, you need a tool to manage the search results.

 1. Construct the search strategy based on the PICO question as well as discuss keywords.
 Apply appropriate logic and position of Boolean operators

 2. Have another member of the research informationist team peer review the final search strategy

 3. Recommend commercial and specialized bibliographic databases as well as grey literature sources

 4. Execute preliminary search, refine if required, and then execute final searches

 6. Help with bibliographic management tool if required